jieyangumn/jieyangumn.github.io/index.md

 ## News

+- **[2024/07]** Our study on tracing advanced chemometrics and deep learning toward robust spectral analysis for fruit quality has been accepted by [*Trends in Food Science & Technology*](https://www.sciencedirect.com/journal/trends-in-food-science-and-technology).
 - **[2024/06]** I delivered a poster presentation on our sensor-model fusion framework for sustainable soil nutrient management at [*NSF Signals in the Soil (SitS) Workshop*](https://padlet.com/jenniferwickens/hybrid-sits-workshop-25-27-june-2024-e50s22hpitxcvkhx).
-- **[2024/06]** Our paper on mitigating model uncertainty in fruit quality control using knowledge-guided machine learning has been published in [*Postharvest Biology and Technology*](https://www.sciencedirect.com/science/article/pii/S0925521424002540).
+- **[2024/06]** Our study on mitigating model uncertainty in fruit quality control using knowledge-guided machine learning has been published in [*Postharvest Biology and Technology*](https://www.sciencedirect.com/science/article/pii/S0925521424002540).
 - **[2024/04]** I delivered a poster presentation on our research simulating nitrate levels at the river segment scale during [*ASABE North Central Regional Section Meeting*](https://www.sdstate.edu/agricultural-biosystems-engineering/2024-asabe-north-central-regional-section-meeting).
-- **[2024/03]** Our paper on predicting streamflow and temperature within large-scale stream networks using a fairness-aware graph neural network has been published in [*AAAI-24*](https://ojs.aaai.org/index.php/AAAI/article/view/30212).
+- **[2024/03]** Our study on predicting streamflow and temperature within large-scale stream networks using a fairness-aware graph neural network has been published in [*AAAI-24*](https://ojs.aaai.org/index.php/AAAI/article/view/30212).
-- **[2024/01]** Our paper on large-scale winter wheat mapping based on satellite imagery and harvester trajectory has been published in [*Computers and Electronics in Agriculture*](https://www.sciencedirect.com/science/article/pii/S016816992300875X).
+- **[2024/01]** Our study on large-scale winter wheat mapping based on satellite imagery and harvester trajectory has been published in [*Computers and Electronics in Agriculture*](https://www.sciencedirect.com/science/article/pii/S016816992300875X).

 ## Publications